DDSKS uses cookies

 What does it mean to stage a performance?
 When you see a play, a dance or a performance, the end product is the outcome of a long artistic process involving many people, both on and off the stage.

-On the Theatre and Performance Making programme you will specialise in one of five options: sound, lighting, stage directing, scenography or playwriting.
+On the Theatre and Performance Making programme you will specialise in one of four options: sound, lighting, stage directing, or scenography.
 It is a programme for you if you want to create performing arts and express yourself creatively without being on stage yourself.

 Within your specialisation, you will learn artistic methods and techniques to enable you to participate in the task of creating staged works and concepts of high artistic quality.